Advancement Advisory Council

 Relationship:

-Brief Background: After graduating from William Paterson, Susana started as a Bilingual Teacher / Preschool Master Teacher (14 years of service in Paterson’s Early Childhood Program) which led her to a variety of administrative roles and her current leadership role as Deputy Superintendent of Schools.
-She is a lifelong learner and is currently pursuing her Doctorate in Curriculum and Instruction from Northeastern University.
+Brief Background: After graduating from William Paterson, Susana started as a Bilingual Teacher / Preschool Master Teacher (14 years of service in Paterson’s Early Childhood Program), which led her to a variety of administrative roles.
+She retired from the role of Deputy Superintendent of Schools in 2023.

 Susana has established the Electra Rodriguez Education Scholarship in memory of her beloved grandmother.
 Over the years she has collaborated with faculty and staff of the College of Education on programmatic initiatives and has given back philanthropically.